×

 When we asked people living in Vietnam what life is like and how people spend their time, they said:

 "Life of Vietnam is very young, vibrant.
 You will not find any negativity in like though it is their but they don't share personal problem with others.
 They love their family.
 Women are very hard working and run their family very smartly.
 Vietnamese females love their children very much and by all cost and sacrifice they let their children a happy life and good human being.
 They love foreigners and expect them to love Vietnam.
 They are very patriotic and love their culture and country.
 You will find all 365 days their national flag almost all houses.
-Bike riding, electricity and food is always awesome and affordable," said one person in Vietnam.
+Bike riding, electricity and food is always awesome and affordable," said one expat in Vietnam.

 View More Answers